 - As a fan:

-- Make fan art, write fan fic, sing song covers, dress up in cosplay, etc.
+- Make fan art, write fan fiction, sing song covers, dress up in cosplay, etc.

 - Support us on Kofi!
 And keep an eye out for any future fundraising calls.